shymega/docker-dbot/README.md

    repo.

 - Run `docker build -t dbot .` to build your image.
-You can use a different name if you wish, just make sure to use that for the next command below.
+You can use a different name if you wish, just make sure to use that later on.

-3 Run your docker-dbot image with the command: `docker run -d -v /path/to/config.json:/home/dbot/dbot/config.json dbot` - This will use a volume in the container for the config.json you configured earlier.
+3 Run your docker-dbot image with the command:
+  `docker run -d -v /path/to/config.json:/docker/dbot/config.json dbot`.
+  This will use a volume in the container for the config.json you configured earlier.

 Happy dbot'ing!